democratizingdata/democratizingdata-ml-algorithms/README.md

 ### TODO

 - [ ] Add snippet return and confidences to `generic_model1`
-- [ ] Add a heurisitcs class that can be run on model outputs to improve performance
+- [ ] Add a heuristics class that can be run on model outputs to improve performance
 - [ ] Add the first place submissions text segmentation method as an implementation of the `text_segmentizer_protocol`